List of TRS-80 and Tandy-branded computers: Model I

 The original TRS-80 Micro Computer System (later known as the Model I to distinguish it from successors) was launched in 1977 and- alongside the Apple II and Commodore PET- was one of the earliest mass-produced personal computers.
 The line won popularity with hobbyists, home users, and small-businesses.

 The Model I included a full-stroke QWERTY keyboard, floating-point BASIC, a monitor, and a starting price of US$600.

 By 1979, the TRS-80 had the largest selection of software in the microcomputer market.

 In July 1980 the mostly-compatible TRS-80 Model III was launched, and the original Model I was discontinued.

 Model III

 In July 1980 Tandy released the Model III, a mostly-compatible replacement for the Model I.

-Its improvements over the Model I included built-in lower case, a better keyboard, elimination of the cable spaghetti, 1500-baud cassette interface, and a faster (2.03 MHz) Z-80 processor.
+Its improvements over the Model I included built-in lower case, a better keyboard, elimination of the cable spaghetti, 1500-baud cassette interface, and a faster (2.03 MHz) Z80 processor.
 With the introduction of the Model III, Model I production was discontinued as it did not comply with new FCC regulations as of January 1, 1981 regarding electromagnetic interference.

 The Model III could run about 80% of Model I software, but used an incompatible disk format.
 It also came with the option of integrated disk drives.